 Charts (top left of report preview)

-Click the Charts button to switch from grid view to visual charts.
+Click Charts to switch from grid view to chart view.
 Available chart types include:

 - Column